William Bradford (printer, born 1663)

 William Bradford (May 20, 1663 – May 23, 1752) was an early American colonial printer and publisher in British America.
-Bradford is best known for establishing the first printing press in the Middle colonies of the Thirteen Colonies, founding the first press in Pennsylvania in 1685 and the first press in New York in 1693.
+Bradford is best known for establishing the first printing press in the Middle Colonies of the Thirteen Colonies, founding the first press in Pennsylvania in 1685 and the first press in New York in 1693.
 Bradford operated continuously printing establishments for sixty-two years, heading a family that would include printers and publishers for 140 years.
 He was also known for controversies regarding freedom of the press.
 Starting his printing career in London, Bradford emigrated to America in 1685.
 He established, with others, the first paper mill to appear in the Thirteen American Colonies.

 Throughout his career, Bradford printed and published thousands of titles.
 In addition to his print shops in the province of Pennsylvania, the province of New York, the province of New Jersey, he also had five different locations in New York City.
 Printing almanacs, newspapers, books, pamphlets, broadsides, blank forms, paper money, legal documents, colonial laws, and religious material, Bradford was also the public printer for the province of New York and province of New Jersey.

 Early life

 William Bradford was born on May 20, 1663, to William and Ann Bradford in the village of Barwell in Leicestershire, England.
-His father was a printer and farmer.
-He was baptized at the local Anglican parish church, as was required by law, and the Barwell Parish Church baptismal records show May 30, 1663.
-According to historian Alexander James Wall of the New York Historical Society his parents, however, were likely members of the Religious Society of Friends (Quakers).
-His father died when he was four years old.

 Bradford apprenticed outside the family to learn a trade, as was customary at the time.
 His trainer was Andrew Sowel (some sources spell Sowle or Sorole), the foremost Quaker printer in London, who printed in the Crooked Billet in Holloway Lane at Shoreditch.
 Bradford started working for Sowel around 1680 and, by December 3, 1684, he had mastered the trade and was freed from his apprenticeship.
 Bradford married Sowel's eldest daughter, Elizabeth, on April 28, 1685.
 Sowel arranged for the two to join William Penn in his new colony in North America with a letter of recommendation from George Fox, founder of the Quakers, to become the colonial printer.
-The couple sailed to America four months after they were married.